 - Collectibles like art, wine, stamps, coins or baseball cards

 Investors have several options when it comes to investing in real assets.
 You can invest directly by buying the tangible assets themselves, like a collector.
 Or you can invest in funds that purchase collections of these assets and distribute returns to investors in the funds.

 For more information on investing in a particular tangible asset class, works of art, make sure to check out our article on investing in art here.

 Not everyone can or should invest in alternative investments.
 But for certain investors, they can lead to high returns and satisfying portfolio diversification.

-Whether you invest through private equity, a funds of funds, hedge funds or by buying tangible assets, these kind of investments can lead to outsized performances.
+Whether you invest through private equity, a fund of funds, hedge funds or by buying tangible assets, these kind of investments can help lead to outsized performances.

 About Brian M. Reiser